What Is a Triaxial Test? | Different Types of Triaxial Test

 Ground Coffee - Episode eleven (Bishop's triaxial test ).
 Andrew Lees visits the first triaxial testing machine in the UK.

-The types of triaxial test
+3 types of triaxial test

-There are three main types of test:
+There are three main types of tests:

 - Consolidated Undrained triaxial test (CU)